Pneumatics (Derived from the Greek: p?e?µa pneuma) is an energy form in which compressed air (compressed air) provides the energy transfer.

 - With Pneumatics it is easy to achieve linear movement by means of cylinders with a control valve.

 - Pneumatics is much simpler than electrical systems and can be used reliably in damp applications.
 (Food industry).
 Ebora has designed the Pneumapole especially for this in collaboration with Festo.

 - Pneumatics can easily be made suitable for use in explosion hazardous areas (Atex).

 - Pneumatic tools are often lighter than their electric counterparts.

-Disadvantages of Pneumatics
+Disadvantage of Pneumatics

 - Compressed air is a relatively expensive form of energy, because compressing the compressed air requires a lot of electrical energy.

 - The venting of the pneumatic components can cause noise nuisance

 - Compressed air leakages are often ignored because "air" is free, but this is certainly not the case for compressed air!

 - Because compressed air is compressible, precise positioning is more difficult